OSGeo/OSGeoLive-doc/doc/overview/deegree_overview.rst

 **WFS**

 * Implements WFS standards 1.0.0, 1.1.0 and 2.0.0
-* Official OGC reference implementation for WFS 1.1.0 (Basic and Transactional) and WFS 2.0.0 (Basic)
+* Official OGC reference implementation for WFS 1.0.0 (Transactional), 1.1.0 (Basic and Transactional) and WFS 2.0.0 (Basic)
 * Fully transactional (even for rich data models)
 * Supports KVP, XML and SOAP requests
-* GML 2/3.0/3.1/3.2 output/input
+* Supports GML 2, 3.0, 3.1, and 3.2 for both output and input
 * Support for GetGmlObject requests and XLinks
 * High performance and excellent scalability
 * On-the-fly coordinate transformation